KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	4. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.

-	5. In the project pane on the right, right click on the sass folder and select `New File`.
+	5. In the project pane on the left, right click on the sass folder and select `New File`.

 	4. Type `_variables.scss` and press enter.
 This will be the file where all of our variables that we use in our project will be located.

-	5. Open the _styles.scss_ file.
+	5. Open the _styles.scss_ file by double clicking on it in the left pane if it is not already open.
 You’ll need to import the variables file so type in ```@import “variables”;``` and save your file.

 We've got our initial setup for our project done, now let's get to the fun part - styling!